Thrivecart is known throughout many online communities as one of the best online shopping cart options available.

 If you use a different membership platform that is not included on the list, you can still use ThriveCart while integrating your membership website with your email provider.

-So, for instance, if you use a membership site like Memberium, you can integrate it with ActiveCampaign, which perfectly integrates with ThriveCart.
+So, for instance, if you use any of the popular membership sites, like Memberium, you can integrate it with ActiveCampaign, which perfectly integrates with ThriveCart.

 This means that there’s no need for the membership site and ThriveCart to communicate.
 So, technically speaking, if you are trying to make money on YouTube, ThriveCart could be an amazing option for you to bypass a website build completely.

-Other solutions, such as Thinkific and other online course platforms, can be easily integrated using Zapier.
+Other solutions, such as Thinkific (You can find a full Thinkific review here) and other online course platforms, can be easily integrated using Zapier.
 Although not as simple as direct integration, it’s still a very straightforward process.